Aristegui v. Mexico: freedom of expression or offense against the judiciary?

 Emerging important to reiterate that the reasons for the termination of the contract, were not for publishing the journalistic investigation La casa blanca de Peña Nieto, nor for alluding the coverage of the magazine ¡Hola!
 México titled Angélica Rivera la primera dama, en la intimida, nor for retransmitting or quoting the interview voluntarily given by her to that magazine; all even is logic to conclude just by the title of the journalistic investigation, an apparent visible bias, since the “white house” that “there was once”, was a property objectively attributed to Angélica Rivera Hurtado, not to Enrique Peña Nieto, what would in itself have legitimated the termination of the contract, since it was an affront to some persons’ and some institutions’ honour and/or reputation, which, since concessionaire companies like MVS Radio are using a good whose original owner is the nation, thus generating a decisive influence in all aspects of the country; thereupon, for the sake of that justifications, their concessions are not absolute or limitless, especially since it has been ruled by the highest Mexican courts, that a correct regulation and supervision of the media is necessary for the equilibrium between the people’s necessities and the responsibilities of the state like their human rights guardian.

-As stated, these arguments were submitted to the Inter-American Commission on Human Rights in the form of an amicus curiae, with the intention of nourishing its criteria in the petition made by the journalist María del Carmen Aristegui Flores, who even, in a public audience, as is exceptional to most of the people, exposed those facts before that supranational institution; all because we think is valid to sustain that the Mexican state, as a result of being incapable to generate confidence in its executive and judicial branches, by, when possible, opposing or informing through the respective legal, public relations, press, institutional or diplomatic channels, to those who, nationally or internationally, were misinformed; due to this incapacity to explain the truth, by omission, is valid to affirm that the Mexican state is responsible for the violation of the human rights to, amongst others, the honour, to the information, to the reputation, to the name, to the prestige, to the impartiality presumption, to the decorum, to the freedom of profession, to the free enterprise, of the persons and magistrates, María Elena Rosas López, Pablo Domínguez Peregrina and Marco Antonio Bello Sánchez, as well as the case may be, of Angélica Rivera Hurtado, Enrique Peña Nieto, and the shareholders and personnel of Stereorey México, Sociedad Anónima, since, in detriment of the moral capital of the Mexican judicial system and the state, it was apparently inferred and publicized through an intensive national and international campaign, which included the publication of abundant journalistic, entertainment, social, literary, as well as legal, books and articles, what assuredly conduced and generated the false perception that, at least these persons, plotted a complot to violate Carmen Aristegui’s human rights, by obstructing her right to a fair trial and her right to judicial protection, by cause of, in any form, the exercise of her right to freedom of thought and expression, when, as is the case, an amparo with the above mentioned and the above studied characteristics, was rejected, pretending therefore, to win in the media and in the public perception and opinion, what was not possible to happen in the courts; and what, antipodally, if it did materialized, will not only have been unfair with a company that was no authority, perpetrated no act and applied no law, but, on the same basis, if occurred, could have signified administrative or criminal responsibilities for the referred federal circuit magistrates, impacting their liberties and their careers as judicial public servants.
+As stated, these arguments were submitted to the Inter-American Commission on Human Rights in the form of an amicus curiae, with the intention of nourishing its criteria in the petition made by the journalist María del Carmen Aristegui Flores, who even, in a public audience, as is exceptional to most of the people, exposed those facts before that supranational institution; all because we think is valid to sustain that the Mexican state, as a result of being incapable to generate confidence in its executive and judicial branches, by, when possible, opposing or informing through the respective legal, public relations, press, institutional or diplomatic channels, to those who, nationally or internationally, were misinformed; due to this incapacity to explain the truth, by omission, is valid to affirm that the Mexican state is responsible for the violation of the human rights to, amongst others, the honour, to the information, to the reputation, to the name, to the prestige, to the impartiality presumption, to the decorum, to the freedom of profession, to the free enterprise, of the persons and magistrates, María Elena Rosas López, Pablo Domínguez Peregrina and Marco Antonio Bello Sánchez, as well as the case may be, of Angélica Rivera Hurtado, Enrique Peña Nieto, and the shareholders and personnel of Stereorey México, Sociedad Anónima, since, in detriment of the moral capital of the Mexican judicial system and the state, it was apparently inferred and publicized through an intensive national and international campaign, which included the publication of abundant journalistic, entertainment, social, literary, as well as legal, books and articles, what assuredly conduced and generated the false perception that, at least these persons, plotted a complot to violate Carmen Aristegui’s human rights, by obstructing her right to a fair trial and her right to judicial protection, by cause of, in any form, the exercise of her right to freedom of thought and expression, when, as is the case, an amparo with the above mentioned and the above studied characteristics, was rejected, pretending therefore, to win in the media and in the public perception and opinion, what was not possible to happen in the courts; and what, antipodally, if it did materialized, will not only have been unfair with a company that was no authority, perpetrated no act and applied no law, but, on the same basis, if occurred, could have signified administrative or criminal responsibilities for the referred federal circuit magistrates, impacting their liberties and their careers as judicial public functionaries.

 The aforesaid got beyond any possible doubt when Carmen Aristegui in that same unusual audience, in her claim for the Mexican state to be condemned for her human rights violations, said that “… under pressure or in collusion of the political regime…”, her rights to a fair trial and to judicial protection, were violated through a “… judicial trickery…” with the purpose of “… obstructing the justice…”, all because of her, in any form, exercise of the right to freedom of thought and expression; when, as has been validly argued, her amparo was not admitted for being legally incapable of bearing fruit or producing anything, since its core plea was originated by an act of authority, which was not, nor could it even aspire to be, at least, an act, being annihilated only by what was stated in her petition, that was substantially and notoriously inadmissible.